The Transfer Recreation Area includes a campground and a picnic area 11 miles northeast of Mancos.

-The campground has 12 campsites in a mostly level aspen grove.
+The Transfer campground has 12 individual campsites (5 reservable), 1 group site (reservable) and 4 horse sites (2 reservable) in a mostly level aspen grove.
 All sites and restrooms are barrier-free, and most accommodate RVs.
 Although livestock is not allowed in the main campground, there are campsites for stock users outside the main campground on the opposite side of Forest Rd.
 561, with 5 sites adjacent to a corral.
-The campground offers a group picnic area with 5 double picnic tables, large serving table, and cooking grills.
-For information on how to reserve this site in advance, please contact the Dolores Public Lands Office at (970) 882-6800.

 At a Glance

 |Current Conditions:||Check out our Campground Status for up-to-date information.|

 |Reservations:||Standard: Reservations can be made online at www.recreation.gov or by calling 1-877-444-6777

 Group: Reservations can be made online at www.recreation.gov or by calling 1-877-444-6777

 |Open Season:||May - September (limited services Sept - Nov)|